taminhtienhai/taminhtienhai.github.io/docs/brainstorm.md

 - [ ] fishing game in home page
 - [ ] allow registration user to comment on article
 - [ ] embedded asccinema terminal tutorial (https://docs.asciinema.org)

+## What content should I place at HomePage?

+- [ ] tell a story about my experience
+- [ ] interactive